Knowledge exchange and impact

 Research has impact if it has brought about some kind of direct change or benefit to society, or has influenced thinking or practices in a positive way.
 It is about the effect of academic research on those who take new knowledge into the non-academic world, for example, teachers, social workers, health practitioners, or policy makers.
 While conference presentations, journal papers, and books are a highly effective way of disseminating ideas to others (and can be part of a pathway to impact), communication of research findings does not usually constitute impact in its own right, but is the first stage of a process.
 What constitutes impact is what happens next.
 Summarised as follows:

 For the purposes of the REF, impact is defined as an effect on, change or benefit to the economy, society, culture, public policy or services, health, the environment or quality of life, beyond academia.
-It is an important element of the REF 2021 assessment; case studies describing specific examples of impacts achieved during the assessment period are to be submitted.
-Impact element is weighted 25 per cent of the submission.
+It is an important element of the REF assessment; case studies describing specific examples of impacts achieved during the assessment period are submitted, alongside an engagement and impact narrative.

 Impact includes, but is not limited to, an effect on, change or benefit to: